An investment in knowledge always pays the best interest.— Benjamin Franklin

 Measuring Mutual Fund Performance

-A mutual fund can be measured in various ways.
-Three common metrics are:
+A mutual fund can be measured in many ways: 3 common metrics are:

 Number of Shares